marco262/my_wiki/data/class/champion-revised.md

 ## Superlative Skill

-Beginning at 3rd level, your proficiency bonus is doubled for any ability check you make that uses the Acrobatics or Athletics skill if you are proficient in that skill.
+Beginning at 3rd level, your proficiency bonus is doubled for any ability check you make that uses the Acrobatics or Athletics skill, if you are proficient in that skill.

 ## Remarkable Athlete